 As far as holiday dessert recipes go, gingerbread is my all time favorite flavor to bake.
 The way it makes the house smell all cozy and delicious, it gets me every time!
 As a trained pastry chef who has made a ton of cupcake recipes in the past, I figured it was time to make gingerbread cupcakes!

 These gingerbread cupcakes are spiced with ground ginger, cinnamon, and un-sulfured molasses.
 You could also put in allspice and nutmeg but I prefer to leave them out.
 The cupcake is super fluffy and moist and is topped with a sweet homemade caramel buttercream frosting.
 These cupcakes would also go really well frosted with a cream cheese frosting.
+To take these over the top you can then drizzle a maple glaze over the frosting.

 Why you should make this recipe